lowRISC/opentitan/hw/ip/spi_device/README.md

 ## Description

-The SPI device module consists of four functions, the generic mode, SPI Flash mode, SPI passthrough mode, and TPM over SPI mode.
+The SPI device module consists of three functions, SPI Flash mode, SPI passthrough mode, and TPM over SPI mode.

-The SPI generic mode is a serial-to-parallel receive (RX) and parallel-to-serial transmit (TX) full duplex design (single line mode) used to communicate with an outside host.
-This first version of the module supports operations controlled by firmware to dump incoming single-line RX data (SDI) to an internal RX buffer, and send data from a transmit buffer to single-line TX output (SDO).
-The clock for the peripheral data transfer uses the SPI peripheral pin SCK.
-In this design the SCK is directly used to drive the interface logic as its primary clock, which has performance benefits, but incurs design complications described later.

 The SW can receive TPM commands with payload (address and data) and respond to the read commands with the return data using the TPM submodule in the SPI_DEVICE HWIP.
 The submodule provides the command, address, write, and read FIFOs for the SW to communicate with the TPM host system.